-model-name ::= a symbol that should be the name of a model
+model-name ::= the name of a model

 The delete-model command removes the model with the specified model-name.
 If model-name is not provided the current model is deleted.
 Deleting a model removes all events generated by that model from the event queues, deletes each of the model's instances of the modules, and removes the model from the set of models currently defined.
 If a model is successfully deleted then t is returned.